2019 Audi Q3 revealed: flagship style, bite-size dimensions

 DON'T MISS: Audi developing transparent solar roof panels

-The 2019 Q3, which will arrive in U.S. dealers sometime next year, grows by about four inches to about 177 inches long.
+The 2019 Q3, which will arrive in U.S. dealers sometime next year, grows by 3 inches to about 177 inches long.
 Much of that length comes thanks to a longer wheelbase from the Q3's move to parent company Volkswagen's MQB modular architecture.
 The MQB platform now underpins most VW and Audi products.

 That growth provides the Q3 with a roomier interior, which now boasts a maximum cargo capacity of 53.9 cubic feet.
 That's a healthy increase over the 50.3 cubic feet in the 2018 model.